 What is Kava?

-Kava, also known as “kava kava”, is a type of perennial shrub that belongs to the pepper family, known as Piperaceae.
+Kava, also known as “kava kava,” is a perennial shrub in the pepper family Piperaceae.
 In social language and culture, the word “kava” denotes something bitter.

-Kava has been grown throughout Micronesia, Polynesia, and Melanesia, for its relaxant and medicinal effects as a pain reliever, and muscle relaxant.
-It is also used as a remedy for anxiety, mood disorder, and insomnia.
+Kava has been grown throughout Micronesia, Polynesia, and Melanesia for its relaxing and medicinal effects.
+It is a pain reliever and muscle relaxant.
+It is also used as a remedy for anxiety, mood disorders, and insomnia.

-A set of lactones are abundant and present almost exclusively in Kava, thus named kavalactones.
+A set of lactones is abundant and present almost exclusively in Kava; thus, it is called kavalactones.
 These kavalactones are also believed to be responsible for the health benefits of traditional kava preparations (1).

 Kava and Inflammation

-Inflammation plays a vital role in the pathology of various diseases, such as neurological disorders (2).
+Inflammation plays a vital role in the pathology of various diseases, ranging from cancer to neurological disorders (2).

-Studies on Kava and inflammation have been partly stimulated by its analgesic effects.
+Its analgesic effects have partly stimulated studies on Kava and inflammation.
 Historically, Kava has been used to treat urinary tract infections and immune-related disorders, such as asthma (3).

-Kavain and flavokawains A and B inhibited NF-kB and decreased TNF-alpha in cell studies, both of which play an essential role in inflammation (4) (5).
+Kavain and flavokawains A and B inhibited NF-kB and decreased TNF-alpha in cell studies, which play an essential role in inflammation (4) (5).

 Neuropharmacological Functions of Kava